 - If you are anticipating a possible income increase, you will be able to make your repayments faster, lowering the risks.

-- Or, if you are well versed in the property scene, and buy to renovate and sell, a low-deposit loan may speed up this process.
+- Or, if you are knowledgeable in the property scene, and buy to renovate and sell, a low-deposit loan may speed up this process.

 Disadvantages of low-deposit loans include:

-- As mentioned above, that getting into a house faster tidbit, can be counteracted by higher interest rates and a longer repayment period.
+- Getting into a house faster can be counteracted by higher interest rates and a longer repayment period.

-- If you are not in the housing market game and are only seeking a family home, a low deposit loan may turn around to bite you.
+- If you are only seeking a family home, a low deposit loan may turn around to bite you.